Lipogems® Announces 140 Independent Peer Reviewed Publications With 5 Years Of Follow Up In Orthopaedics

 (MENAFN- PR Newswire) ATLANTA, Sept.
-21, 2023 /PRNewswire/ -- Lipogems announced today that there are now 140 peer reviewed publications supporting Lipogems' MicroFat with 5 years of follow up in orthopaedics.
-Continue Reading
+22, 2023 /PRNewswire/ -- Lipogems announced today that there are now 140 peer reviewed publications supporting Lipogems' MicroFat with 5 years of follow up in orthopaedics.

 "Lipogems has sought out to help patients that have tried conservative options and other therapies with limited relief.
 As a science driven company, we are proud to see that 98% of the 140 peer-reviewed publications that studied the Lipogems device and tissue are independent studies from well-respected academic, military, and private practice institutions," said Giorgio Ninzoli, President of Lipogems International.
 "The gold standard for evidence is 1 year follow up and we are excited to report 5 years follow up with positive results after a single injection of MicroFat."